Farghana Qasimova: Biography

 In 1995, at the age of sixteen, Qasimova joined Alim Qasimov on his concert tour to Germany for the first time.
-By the age of twenty she had become a full-fledged singer in her own right, and Qasimov chose to include his daughter in his ensemble.
+By the age of twenty she had become a full-fledged singer in her own right, and Qasimov chose to include her daughter in her ensemble.
 Farghana first appeared on 1997's The Legendary Art of Mugham, on which the two shared vocal tasks on the song Getme Getme.
-Their next album included a track, Bagishlamani, dedicated to his colleague, Nusrat Fateh Ali Khan.
-The release marked a high point for Qasimov as it was his first widely available release to western audiences and it proved a critical success.
-Qasimova's efforts, with her father's guidance, to reconnect younger generations with mugham began to pay dividends; not only was he appealing to traditional Islamic sections of the Azerbaijani population, but also to more Americanised and modern audiences.
-The breakthrough amongst the younger generations spurred him on: "Sometimes young people come up after a concert to thank me.
+Their next album included a track, Bagishlamani, dedicated to her colleague, Nusrat Fateh Ali Khan.
+The release marked a high point for Qasimov as it was her first widely available release to western audiences and it proved a critical success.
+Qasimova's efforts, with her father's guidance, to reconnect younger generations with mugham began to pay dividends; not only was appealing to traditional Islamic sections of the Azerbaijani population, but also to more Americanised and modern audiences.
+The breakthrough amongst the younger generations spurred her on: "Sometimes young people come up after a concert to thank me.
 That's like giving me wings.
 I feel so elated when I can awaken such feelings in people while they are still young; mugham is not an easy genre for young people to understand".

 In 1999, Qasimova with her father participated in “The Spirit of the East” concert directed and composed by Israeli Mizrahi musician Peretz Eliyahu and Mark Eliyahu.